 What goes around comes around.
-Even with looming back to the horrible past of blind divisiveness (wars, segregation, genocide), this is the direction the world is going back to now.
-We have access to all the scientific and common knowledge imaginable, we can learn the history of so many different individuals, we can socialize with anybody.
+Today, we have access to all the knowledge imaginable, we can learn the history of so many individuals and we can socialize with anybody.
 But instead of being tolerant free thinkers influenced by the abundance of this worldwide knowledge, we tend to be more clustered within our own kind and have less respect for different views and opinions.
 We want to reinforce our assumptions.
-Instead of engaging with people from whom we can learn, we connect with people from whom we can get likes or praise.
+Even the horrible past brought by blind divisiveness (wars, segregation, genocide) is not slowing today’s divisions.
+Instead of engaging with people from whom we can learn, we connect with people from whom we can get likes and praise.
 I guess Goethe was right when he said “Everyone hears only what he understands”.
-What’s interesting is that the older generation is getting their biased information from the TV while the younger generations are gaining more extremist views from their internet connected phones.
-Social media sites are ruled by trolls and factions who spread fake news, stupid memes or biased information.
-Cable News is doing the same exact thing, by replacing journalists with talk show hosts.
+The older generation is getting its biased information from TV while the younger generations are gaining more extremist views from their internet connected phones.
+Social media sites are ruled by trolls and factions spreading fake news, stupid memes and biased information.
+Cable News is doing the same exact thing, replacing journalists by talk show hosts.

 What is the difference between the Daily Stormer – a neo nazi “news” website – and Dabiq – the propaganda ISIS magazine?
 They both have the same purpose, increasing tensions by using conspiracy theories and racial differences.
-Mix this with the trolls of 4chan, and the like who enjoy memes with racial, sexist, homophobic ideas with the Breitbart, Alex Jones, Donald Trump, you get a whole network of increased tensions coming from the right wing of America.
+Mix this with Breitbart, Alex Jones, Donald Trump and the trolls of 4chan who enjoy memes with racial, sexist, homophobic ideas .
+This creates a whole network of increased tensions coming from the right wing of America.
 This whole right side of the spectrum is doing everything it can to gather support on their divisional agenda.
-And in front of them you have a fringe of the left (who is not as big as the right side but just as loud) whose goal is to mute everybody who disagrees with them while in the same time wanting equality for all.
-I mean what is the difference between leftists asking for people to be forbidden to speak and China’s Great Firewall?
+And in front of them you have a fringe of the left whose goal is to mute everybody who disagrees with them while in the same time wanting equality for all.
+What is the difference between leftists asking for people to be forbidden to speak and China’s Great Firewall?
 Spreading hatred is horribly wrong and disgraceful, but claiming to wish for equality by silencing opponents is just as bad.
 The lesson that the left has to understand is that there cannot be equality without authoritarianism.
-So this is the moment where the left really has to be the better woman.
+This is the moment when the left really has to be the better woman.
 Freedom of speech is the most important fundamental idea.
 When they spread hatred let’s be better at spreading love.
-“When they go low, we go high” Michelle said.
+“When they go low, we go high” Michelle said, right?

 Another example, when a black audience, shouting at Bernie Sanders to say “Black” instead of the more politically correct “African American” that politicians use (which was coined by a black person… I still personally hate it unless we start calling Whites “European Americans” though), what is their purpose?
 Attacking friends for semantic is not helping any cause.
-The majority of gun owners are for reforms, but the loudest is the NRA, so nothing changes.
-And what about the Washington Redskins controversy.
-A minority few who are loud and despise the name convinced influential non Native Americans that it is offensive.
+And what about the Washington Redskins controversy?
+A – loud – minority who despise the name convinced influential non Native Americans that it is offensive.
 On 2 different polls, 90% of Native Americans were not bothered about it.
 But still, many people are convinced it is a slur.
-Let’s give it a little perspective, let’s talk about Oklahoma.
+Let’s give it a little perspective and let’s talk about Oklahoma.
 The name of this state, which has been suggested by a Choctaw Nation Chief, means literally “red people”.
 If Redskins is offensive, then Oklahoma is offensive.
 Or because no one understands what it really means, people don’t care?
 The loudest complain and many extremists start to agree and share.
 It is spread, talked about and debated.
 Facts do not matter anymore.
 What matters is each other’s “truth”.
 Everyone has to speak out to be broadcasted.
 Everyone has to pick a side.

-Anyway, there is no bad press.
-And Trump is the best at that.
-Hilary, Bush and company outspent him but he had the most coverage during the campaign.
-None of the others’ ideas or plans could be heard.
-Even today, most people would rather speak about porn stars, cabinet replacements, Russia, than real issues such as the welfare of the poor, the Climatextinction or international relations.
+Today, most issues are made to be partisan.
+Most people would rather speak about porn stars, cabinet replacements, Russia, than real issues such as the welfare of the poor, the Climatextinction or international relations.
 But these issues are not easy to understand for most people.